justinjiajia/bigdata_lab_2025/lab_4_hadoop_streaming.md

 <br>

-# USe Custom Partitioner (Optional)
+# USe custom Partitioner (Optional)

+Hadoop Streaming allows the use of custom partitioners, but it requires the partitioner to be implemented in Java.

 Note: You can skip step 1 by using a pre-compiled jar file.

-##  Step 1: Code and compile the Custom Partitioner
+##  Step 1: Coding and compiling the custom Java Partitioner